• Home |

 That makes crowning the best coyote cartridge a nearly impossible task.
 There really is no “perfect” cartridge for hunting these wily canine predators.

 However, some cartridges are better suited to the task than others.
-If you’re searching for an effective dog-dropper, you’ve come to the right place.
+If you’re searching for an effective dog-dropper, then you’ve come to the right place.

-We’re going to show you the ins and outs of the most popular coyote cartridges in current production.
+We’re going to show you the ins and outs of the most popular coyote cartridges currently in production.
 All of the options on our list have proven their worth against what many consider a nuisance species.

 Quick Note:

-What is the Best Cartridge for Coyote Hunting?
+What Is the Best Cartridge for Coyote Hunting?

-There are literally hundreds of cartridges that can be used to hunt coyotes.
+There are hundreds of cartridges that can be used to hunt coyotes.
 Here are just a few of the most popular options.
 They also happen to be our favorites.

 .17 HMR